Why Do I Feel So Alone Even Though I Have Friends?

 1. You’ve misunderstood what loneliness is.

 Loneliness is an emotional state, not a physical state.
-It can’t be warded off by a high friend count, or by never being by yourself.
+It can’t be warded off by a high friend count, or by never being physically by yourself.

 Nor can loneliness be solved by telling yourself to ‘just get over it’.
 Often loneliness stems from things we learned or experienced as children that left us behaving in certain ways.
 These ways of being can be quite difficult to change, especially if they are connected to childhood trauma.

-So first things first, accept that ending your feeling of loneliness is not about booking up your social schedule or getting on another dating site.
+So first things first.
+Accept that ending your feeling of loneliness is not about booking up your social schedule or getting on another dating site.
 It’s time to go a bit deeper.

 2. You are in need of real connection.